growdigital/forestgarden.wales/content/blog/creating-forest-garden-8-steps.md

 draft: false
 ---

 We started creating a forest garden about 3 years ago.
-I always recommend people thoroughly read [Creating a Forest Garden](https://www.agroforestry.co.uk/product/creating-a-forest-garden-2/) by [Martin Crawford](https://www.agroforestry.co.uk/about_us/).
+I always recommend people thoroughly read [Creating a Forest Garden](https://www.agroforestry.co.uk/product/creating-a-forest-garden-2/) by Martin Crawford.
 These are my condensed nugget steps of experience:

-Measure the land so you can space your trees.
-Use a tape measure and trigonometry for a smaller garden, satellite photo & tape for a larger garden.
-I use the [Theodolite](http://hrtapps.com/theodolite/) app.
-Also, test your soil for acidity & nutrients; farmers co-ops are cheapest.

-Use large grid paper, overlayed with tracing layers.
-Or use computer software: either screenshot of the map cropped and imported (with the scale) into free drawing program [Inkscape](https://inkscape.org) or export the map outline into [QCAD](https://qcad.org/en/) (more technical).
-Create scale circles of trees (tree spacing ¼–½ of combined tree diameters), plan structures and paths.
-Take heed of utilities.

-Set up propagation beds 1m² for range of ground cover plants.
-Establish half a dozen “mother plants” in each bed.
-My faves are [Chilean Strawberry](https://pfaf.org/USER/Plant.aspx?LatinName=Fragaria+chiloensis), [Alefoot](https://pfaf.org/user/Plant.aspx?LatinName=Glechoma+hederacea), [Iberian Comfrey](https://www.rhs.org.uk/plants/details?plantid=1894), [Lesser Periwinkle](https://pfaf.org/user/plant.aspx?latinname=Vinca+minor), [Nepalese Raspberry](https://pfaf.org/user/plant.aspx?latinname=Rubus+nepalensis).
-Beds can be temporary: lay cardboard on mown ground, cover with thick layer soil/compost, dig plants in, mulch with wood chip.

-Windbreaks mean trees establish much quicker.
-Make sure you take into account final height and widths.
-My favourite windbreak species are [Autumn Olive](https://pfaf.org/user/Plant.aspx?LatinName=Elaeagnus+umbellata), [Guelder Rose](https://pfaf.org/user/Plant.aspx?LatinName=Viburnum+opulus), [Juneberry](https://pfaf.org/user/plant.aspx?LatinName=Amelanchier+canadensis), [Dogwood](https://pfaf.org/user/Plant.aspx?LatinName=Cornus+sericea) and [Sea Buckthorn](https://pfaf.org/user/Plant.aspx?LatinName=Hippophae+rhamnoides).
-You can also set up a “nurse tree” for exposed canopy trees—I’m using [Broom](https://pfaf.org/user/Plant.aspx?LatinName=Cytisus+scoparius), as nitrogen-fixing and short-lived.

-Mark out the position and (final) diameter of your canopy trees with the [‘Bamboo String Radius Device’®](https://www.forestgarden.wales/blog/sea-buckthorn-willow-walk/), to make sure that tree spacing is ¼–½ of combined tree diameters.
-Make sure you have pollinating partners if required and that your tree has enough shelter.
-Take heed of utilities.

-It takes 6-12 months to kill the grass.
-If using woven plastic sheet mulch, buy decent brand like Phormisol and re-use across the site.
-Use metal pegs to secure, then **weigh down sheet with heavy objects**.

-Mark out the position and (final) diameter of your shrubs with the [‘Bamboo String Radius Device’®](https://www.forestgarden.wales/blog/sea-buckthorn-willow-walk/), although shrubs easier to move than canopy trees!

-I use locally sourced wood chip as a mulch, as it’s free and [it doesn’t rob nitrogen](https://puyallup.wsu.edu/wp-content/uploads/sites/403/2015/03/wood-chips.pdf)<sup>(PDF)</sup>.
-Then I plant the ground cover plants (see step 3).
-Best to plant in autumn, if not, then spring.

 <ol class="o-list-bare">
   <li class="o-media">
     <img class="o-media__figure" alt="Measuring tape on bamboo cane in field" src="https://res.cloudinary.com/growdigital/image/upload/c_fill,h_68,w_120/v1546334064/tape-27304554338.jpg">
     <div class="o-media__body">
       <h3>1.
 Survey</h3>
-      <p>We started creating a forest garden about 3 years ago.
-I always recommend people thoroughly read <a href="https://www.agroforestry.co.uk/product/creating-a-forest-garden-2/">Creating a Forest Garden</a> by <a href="https://www.agroforestry.co.uk/about_us/">Martin Crawford</a>.
-These are my condensed nugget steps of experience:</p>
+      <p>Measure the land so you can space your trees.
+Use a tape measure and trigonometry for a smaller garden, satellite photo &amp; tape for a larger garden.
+I use the <a href="http://hrtapps.com/theodolite/">Theodolite</a> app.
+Also, test your soil for acidity &amp; nutrients; farmers co-ops are cheapest.</p>
     </div>
   </li>
   <li class="o-media">